Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 1 - notes.md

 sandstorm dispels, revealing the full camp

 npcs go back to their respective tents but not before callong out what the fuck happened with marilyne

+chrone choses to share that he has suspicions after speaking to bleeder

+marilyne attempts to make happy for ratronus

+some distrust from ratronus

+there are some questions being asked for roleplaying